The Olympics: About Everything But Sport

 He says protests at the Olympics date back to 1906 when English athlete Peter O'Connor climbed up the Olympic flagpole with an Irish flag in protest of being called a British competitor.

-Despite discord and dispute, Mr. Murray says the key elements of the Games stand the test of time—goodwill, good economics, and good behaviour.
+But despite the episodic periods of social discord and dispute, Mr. Murray says the key elements of the Games stand the test of time—goodwill, good economics, and good behaviour.

 In a firm display of playing the global parent, the IOC will make itself clear on the values of the games.

-There will be no judges from the Taliban due to women being banned from competition in Afghanistan, and Russians will compete, but as neutral agents.
+There will be no judges from the Taliban due to women being banned from competition in Afghanistan, and Russians will compete but as neutral agents.

 “It’s an aspirational thing, it’s about hope, about peace,” Mr. Murray said.